factorhouse/kpow-streams-agent/README.md

 * See summaries of Kafka Streams activity for your Kafka cluster(s).
 * (Soon) View kPow Insights of your Kafka Streams applications (outlier metrics, etc).

-This agent is written in Java and Clojure and is packaged as a library available in [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).
+This Apache-2.0 licensed agent is written in Java and Clojure and is available in [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).

+---

 ![topology-ui](docs/topology-ui.png)